Public policy

 ii. auditors, technical experts and audit observers;

-ili. consultants and persons providing outsourced services;
+iii. consultants and persons providing outsourced services;

 iv. certification decision makers;